aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/ticket-workflow.md

 Each ticket case documents:

 - the user problem
+- the initial scope and impact check
 - the support analysis
 - troubleshooting steps
-- resolution or escalation
+- resolution or escalation decision
-- final result
+- final result and ticket status